 "Information policy as a force at the gate: A case of online-only journalists and how organizational policies affect their news work"

 “Moderating Marius: Ethical Language and Representation of Animal Advocacy in Mass Media Coverage of the Copenhagen Zoo Saga”

-Runner-up: FANG Yayu
+Runner-up: FENG Yayu